phaldaros/arm5e/website/UserGuide/Items.md

 There is an additional tab with new attributes specific to enchanting.

-**Dev notes**: Enchanting as an activity is not yet implemented in the system, but the sheet can still be used for design as the level is still computed automatically.
+**Dev notes**: Enchanting as an activity is not fully implemented in the system (only lesser enchantments)

 ## Diary entry